 - Access Security: Google maintains data access and logical security policies, designed to prevent unauthorized persons and/or systems from gaining access to systems used to process personal data.
 Access to systems is restricted based on the principle of least privilege - Change Management: Google requires standard change management procedures to be applied during the design, development, deployment, and maintenance of all Google Applications, Systems, and Services - Incident Management: Google monitors a variety of communication channels for security incidents, and Google's security personnel will react promptly to known incidents - Data Management: Google complies with any obligations applicable to it with respect to the processing of Customer Personal Data.
 Google processes data in accordance with the customer instructions and complies with applicable regulations - Data Security: Google implements and maintains technical and organizational measures to protect customer data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure or access.
-Google takes appropriate steps to ensure compliance with the security measures by its employees, contractors and sub-processors to the extent applicable to their scope of performance - Third-Party Risk Management: Google conducts routine inspections of sub-processors to evaluate control conformance.
-Google defines the security and privacy obligations which the sub-processor must meet to satisfy Google's obligations regarding customer data, prior to Google granting access to customer data
+Google takes appropriate steps to ensure compliance with the security measures by its employees, contractors and vendors to the extent applicable to their scope of performance - Third-Party Risk Management: Google conducts an assessment of the security and privacy practices of third-party suppliers to ensure they provide a level of security and privacy appropriate to their access to data and the scope of the services they are engaged to provide.
+Google defines security and privacy practices that must be applied to the processing of data and obtains contractual commitments from suppliers to comply with these practices